lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 ---

-The first part of the course, *Regional and Local Public Finance*, is taught by [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home) (lectures 1 to 7) and myself.
-Dr [Candan Erdemli](https://candanerdemli.com/), and [Ha Luong](https://haluong.weebly.com/) have also contributed to the content covered in my part.
+The first part of the course, *Regional and Local Public Finance*, is taught by Prof. [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home) (first 1/3 of the course) and myself.
+Dr [Candan Erdemli](https://candanerdemli.com/) and [Ha Luong](https://haluong.weebly.com/) have also contributed to the content covered in my part.

 There are **17 two-hour lectures** in this part of the course, covering